MaddieGillis/regex-tutorial/Develop/gist-template.md

-# Title Matching a Hex Value
+# Matching a Hex Value

 In this tutorial will we will explain how to match a hex value using Regex.
 A hex value is a string of either 3 or 6 digits or the letters a-f.
 A hex value is often used for programming colors in web design.